 My eyes winced.
 "Can't.
-My mom want’s me to go visit her and her 'new family,′ up at bear creek this holidays."
+My mom wants me to go visit her and her 'new family,′ up at Bear Creek this holidays."
 I cringed as I said 'new family'.
-Who knew my mom would turn out to be the impulsive type that'd just marry a guy she only met three months ago.
-“What?"
-Emma whined, “but I need you, you're my wing woman," she said, pouting and giving me the puppy dog eyes.
+Who knew my mom would turn out to be the impulsive type that'd just marry a guy she only met three months ago?
+"What?"
+Emma whined.
+"But I need you, you're my wing woman," she said, pouting and giving me the puppy dog eyes.

-"I'm sorry Emma, if I could get out of it I would.”
-I really would too.
-I had no desire what so ever to go traipsing through the forest in some stuffy mountain man cabin, when I could be living it up with Emma in her parents luxury condo.
-Especially knowing I could be cosying up with Chris, who I had my eye on for months.
+"I'm sorry, Em, if I could get out of it, I would," I really would too.
+I had no desire whatsoever to go traipsing through the forest in some stuffy mountain man cabin when I could be living it up with Emma in her parent's luxury condo.
+Especially knowing that I could be cosying up with Chris, who I'd had my eye on for months.

-"Mountain men, forest dwellers, bears.”
-I snorted with amusement.
-We walked over to my car talking about random things; mostly about how hot Mr. Hammond looked today and wondering why he wasn't married yet.
+"Mountain men, forest dwellers, bears," I snorted with amusement.
+We walked over to my car talking about random things.
+Mostly about how hot Mr Hammond looked today and wondering why he wasn't married yet.

 I liked my home comforts.
 I enjoyed taking selfies and posting on Instagram and watching Gossip Girl on Netflix with a tub of Ben and Jerry's.
 I wasn't looking forward to spending the next couple of weeks out in the sticks.
 Good job I planned ahead.
 The trunk of my car was filled with snacks, so at least I wouldn't have to live on forest creatures.
 The thought utterly repulsed me.

 I'd been driving for hours and it had started to get dark.
-Thank god for GPS.
-I didn't know what people used to do before the invention of the satellite navigations system.
-Fine, they used maps, but that wasn't a skill I picked up and besides, I couldn't multitask.
+Thank God for GPS.
+I didn't know what people used to do before the invention of the satellite navigation system.
+Fine, they used maps, but that wasn't a skill I picked up, and besides, I couldn't multitask.
 I couldn't try and map read and drive at the same time.
 I'd probably crash into a tree.
 I got more and more apprehensive the higher I drove up into the mountains, certain that the satellite navigation system had sent me on a wild goose chase.
 But I breathed out a relieved sigh the moment I saw the cabin.

 The lady voicing the sat-nav made my evening when she announced that, 'I had reached my destination.′ I parked up and looked up through the windshield, drinking in the view of the two storey wooden dwelling that looked way too elaborate to be a mere hut in the woods.
-I was eating my words and I would have to force feed myself a extra large helping of humble pie.
+I was eating my words and I would have to force feed myself an extra large helping of humble pie.
 It looked as though logs had been carefully placed on top of one another to form the walls.

 "Do you want some tea, coffee, a beer?
-You're old enough to drink now; you’re growing up so fast,” She was word spewing now; she always did that when she got nervous.
+You're old enough to drink now.
+You're growing up so fast."
+She was word spewing now; she always did that when she got nervous.

-She looked at me cocking her head to the side with that amused, yet, stern look.
-I opened the back drivers side door to pull a carrier bag off the back seat, and pulled out a bottle of vodka, wiggling it in front of me with a half smirk.
+She looked at me, cocking her head to the side with that amused, yet, stern look.
+I opened the back driver's side door to pull a carrier bag off the back seat, and pulled out a bottle of vodka, wiggling it in front of me with a half smirk.

 Mom rolled her eyes.
-She was acting all responsible parent right now, but I could guarantee that she would be helping me knock back that stuff later.
+She was acting like a responsible parent right now, but I could guarantee that she would be helping me to knock back that stuff later.